ioof-holdings/redux-subspace/examples/README.md

 npm start
 ```

-The navigate your browser to `http://localhost:8080`
+Then navigate your browser to `http://localhost:8080`